chrisns/icloud-photos-backup/README.md

 However something got me worried, _what if_ I got infected with some ransomware that encrypted or destroyed my photos, from an attack point of view, that'd probably be a pretty lucrative attack.

+Or what if the pictures I have of my kids were misclassified by a well intentioned Apple and I lost access to the originals like [this guy](https://news.yahoo.com/dad-took-photos-naked-toddler-142928196.html) did with his google life.

 ## Usage

 ### Get or renew a login session with 2FA